 Let’s face it, exams are very much reliant on memorization of facts and figures, and even though the CSCS exam requires a bit more of a nuanced approach than your typical CPT exam, you still need to remember important terminology and methodologies.

-Luckily, the team over at Trainer Academy have put together some awesome flashcards that will help you cram important facts, figures and concepts for quick and easy reference during your CSCS test prep.
+Luckily, the team over at Trainer Academy has put together some awesome flashcards that will help you cram important facts, figures, and concepts for quick and easy reference during your CSCS test prep.
 And what’s best of all is that their flashcards utilize spaced repetition learning.
 Check out an awesome deck of 1,000 CSCS flashcards here.
 Well, that’s about it for my CSCS exam tips.

 CSCS test prep conclusion